How to Clean a Flat Screen

 - Remove the dust

-- Wiping will usually be all that's needed here, use a microfiber cloth and lightly wipe in wide strokes, either vertically or horizontally, across the whole screen
+- Wiping will usually be all that's needed here.
+Use a microfiber cloth and lightly wipe in complete strokes, either vertically or horizontally, across the whole screen

 - Fold the cloth in quarters and turn to a clean layer as it collects dust.